cmacfie/PicFlip-ExtensionQlik/README.md

 ![Alt text](./screenshots/SoftwareCompany_7.gif?raw=true "Displaying normal usage")

 ### Example 5
-Or simply have it as a simple image display by having it be locked with no measurements.
+Or simply have it as a simple image display by having it be locked.
 ![Alt text](./screenshots/SimpleDisplay.png?raw=true "Displaying normal usage")

 ## Technical